Wildfire Insurance: Coverage, Costs & Getting Insured in Fire-Prone Areas

 What Does Wildfire Insurance Actually Cover?

 Wildfire damage is covered under standard homeowners insurance as a named peril, meaning your policy specifically lists fire as a covered event.
-Unlike flood or earthquake damage, you don't need a separate policy for wildfires.
+Unlike flood or earthquake damage, you do not need a separate policy for wildfires.
 However, what your policy pays for and how much it pays depends on your coverage limits and where you live.

-Here's a breakdown of the four key coverage areas that apply after wildfire damage:
+Here is a breakdown of the four key coverage areas that apply after wildfire damage:

 Coverage Type What It Pays For